Kiss (band): 1996–2001: original lineup reunion tour and remasking

 The first public concert featuring the newly reunited Kiss was an hour-long warm-up show on June 15 for the annual KROQ Weenie Roast in Irvine, California, during which the band nearly ignited the stage of the Irvine Meadows Amphitheater.
 On June 28, the Kiss Alive/Worldwide Tour began at Tiger Stadium in Detroit in front of a sold-out crowd of 39,867 fans.
 The tour lasted for 192 shows over the course of one year and earned $43.6 million, making Kiss the top-drawing concert act of 1996.
 The average attendance of 13,737 is the highest in the group's history.

 In September 1998, the reunited group issued Psycho Circus.
 Although it was the first album with the original lineup since 1979's Dynasty, the contributions of Frehley and Criss were minimal.
 While the images of Frehley and Criss are featured prominently on the album, most of the lead guitar work was later revealed to have been performed by future band member Tommy Thayer.
 Former member Kulick made an appearance on the intro of the song "Within".
 Most drum duties were handled by session musician Kevin Valentine.
 Despite the controversy, the album achieved a No. 3 chart debut, the highest position for a Kiss album until Sonic Boom debuted at No. 2 in 2009.
 The title track received a Grammy nomination for Best Hard Rock Performance.
 The Psycho Circus Tour opened at Dodger Stadium in Los Angeles on Halloween in 1998, and was simulcast on FM radio across the U.S. It proved to be another success, and was historic for being the first to ever incorporate 3D visuals into a stage show.

 On August 11, 1999, Kiss was inducted into the Hollywood Walk of Fame, in the "Recording Industry" category.
-The next month, the group worked in collaboration with World Championship Wrestling to produce a Kiss-themed wrestler known as the Demon, whose face was painted to resemble Simmons' makeup.
+The next month, the group worked in collaboration with World Championship Wrestling to produce a Kiss-themed wrestler known as the Demon, whose face was painted to resemble Simmons's makeup.
 The group performed "God of Thunder" live on WCW Monday Nitro to debut the character.
 The band received $500,000 for the one-night, one-song performance.